Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-### Step 2
+### Step 2 - Creating the generator object

-You'll also make an object that contains possible generators like so:
+We also make an object that contains possible generators like so:

 ```JS
 let generators = [